 Member Referral Program: If you were referred to the association by a member, be sure to note their name on your application.
 Members who bring new members into the Association receive a $50 credit toward their membership renewal or their Peer Forum registration.

-Qualification: Full membership is open to Chief Information Officers (CIO) or equivalent Senior Information Technology executive managers with functional responsibility for IT leadership in their organization.
+Qualification: Full membership is open to Chief Information Officers (CIOs) or equivalent Senior Information Technology executive managers, including Chief Information Security Officers (CISOs) with functional responsibility for IT leadership in their organization.

 Membership Cost: $750 plus applicable tax per year